rbalicki2/type-driven-development/README.md

 * Introduce typos, and see how flow catches them.
 * Change our API, and show how flow guides us through a refactor until the component is in a valid state.

+Separately, we are going to show a user interface where a each customer in a list can either be visible, or invisible.
+If visible, it has an optional `displayName` parameter.
+I will demonstrate that flow prevents us from ever having a customer whose status is `invisible` with a `displayName`, or `visible` without a `displayName`.

+## What is type driven development?

+Type driven development is a concept I borrowed from [this book](https://www.manning.com/books/type-driven-development-with-idris).
+In this presentation, it will mean:

+* Defining types explicitly and in advance, being as restrictive as possible.
+* Leaning heavily on the flow type checker to validate our code.
+* Refactors should be type-first.
+The type definitions should change, and then *flow will direct us to all parts of the code that are broken.*

 ## What is Flow?

 Flow is a static type checker for Javascript.
 It allows us to catch a class of errors at compile time, such as: